-As part of our diverse and unique story, we are dedicated to honoring the men who fought in USCI regiments by reenacting the 22nd USCT.
+As part of our diverse and unique story, we are dedicated to honoring the men who fought in USCT regiments by reenacting the 22nd USCT.
 We are looking to recruit African Americans to tell the story of this important and unsung history.

 Go to our Joining the Brigade page for more information, or contact Bob Bowell to join our regiment.

 History of the 22nd USCT:

-The 22nd United States Colored Infantry (USCI) was organized in January 1864.
+The 22nd United States Colored Infantry (USCT) was organized in January 1864.
 With 681 Jerseymen on its rolls, it was the most “Jersey” of all USCT regiments.
 The Regiment left Philadelphia for Virginia at the end of January and served at Yorktown through April of 1864, where it was assigned to garrison duty and served on several reconnaissance missions.

 The 22nd spent the Spring and early Summer constructing fortifications at Wilson’s Wharf and providing security along the James River.
 During this time, they often skirmished and repulsed Confederate cavalry probes.
 On June 15, 1864, the 22nd attached to the White XVIII Army Corp and attacked Petersburg, Virginia.
 The 22nd overran a Confederate trench line under a hail of bullets, and at sunset, attacked a well- armed Confederate fort splashing through a swamp, winning the fort.